-As soon as fall arrives, apple picking is one of the most popular activities around Philadelphia.
-From Pink Ladies for baking to Fujis for eating, all the varieties are in high demand as couples and families fill local orchards on fall weekends.
+As soon as temperatures begin to cool, apple picking is one of the most popular activities around Philadelphia.
+From Pink Ladies for baking to Fujis for eating, all the varieties are in high demand.
 There are lots of pick-your-own apple options plus chances for hayrides, pumpkin patches, and other seasonal activities.

-Some orchards and farms still have slightly limited operations or offerings, so advanced ticketing may be recommended for popular times like weekends.
-Make sure to check the websites of the orchards before you go and look for any updates on social media, especially if you’re hoping to pick specific types of apples, as crop availability changes frequently.
+Some orchards and farms recommend advanced ticketing for popular times like weekends.
+Make sure to check the properties’ websites before you go and look for any updates on social media, especially if you’re hoping to pick specific types, as crop availability changes frequently.

-Read on for our recommendations for some fun spots to go apple picking near Philadelphia.
+Read on for some of our favorite spots to go apple picking near Philadelphia.

-Solebury Orchard in New Hope is one of the best places to go for apple picking.
-The 80-acre farm and orchard teem with fruit trees and berry bushes, welcoming visitors to pick their own or buy them at the on-site market.
-There are more than 20 types of apples, and wagon rides are available to the trees on the weekends.
+Solebury Orchards in New Hope is an 80-acre farm and orchard teeming with fruit trees and berry bushes.
+Visitors are welcome to pick their own or buy apples at the on-site market.
+There are more than 20 types, and wagon rides are available to the trees on the weekends.

 Apples ripen beginning in late August and often last through early November.
 If you visit in mid-to-late October, you may be treated to some of the prettiest fall foliage around, too.
-No matter what, make sure to try Solebury’s famous apple cider donuts and apple cider.
+No matter what, make sure to try Solebury’s famous apple cider donuts and apple cider–they’re our favorites.

-The orchards are open Thursday through Sunday during apple picking season, and apples are priced by the pound, so you only pay for what you pick.
+The orchards are open Thursday through Sunday, and pricing is by the pound, so you only pay for what you pick.
+Weekends can be very busy and require reservations.

 Indian Orchards Farm

 A small, family-run orchard, Indian Orchards Farm has grown apples for over 100 years.
-On their property in Media—just a half-hour from Philadelphia—visitors will find pesticide-free fruits and vegetables to pick along with lots of offerings at the farm stand.
-If you’re lucky, you just might find them making their popular apple cider.
+On their property in Media, they have pesticide-free fruits and vegetables to pick along with lots of offerings at the farm stand.
+If you’re lucky, you just might find them making their popular cider.

 Linvilla Orchards

-The orchards are open every day for pick-your-own apples.
-Tickets are required and are $11 online (it’s recommended to reserve in advance), which gets you a 2-quart bag of most varieties.
+The orchards are open every day for pick-your-own.
+Tickets are required and are $11 online ($13 for walk ups), which gets you a 2-quart bag of most varieties.

 Don’t miss the market for caramel apples, apple pie, and lots of other seasonal treats.
 Before heading out, visit the beer garden to try the Ship Bottom Brewery Linvilla Hard Cider.
 Fair warning: this place gets busy.
 Try to time your visit for a weekday if you can.